why is my dog eating poop

 To protect your dog’s health, it’s best to try and stop your dog eating poop.
 If you suspect that your dog is eating poop and showing signs of illness, consult your veterinarian.

-How do I Stop my Dog from Eating Poop?
+How to Keep Your Dog from Eating its Poop?

 So you have a better idea why your dog eats poop, you’ll probably want to stop your dog from doing it.
 Well, I’ve written a whole article on how to stop your dog eating poop, but here’s a brief overview: